Travel Funds & Grants

 A few tips and guidelines:

-- Projects must be completed by the end of the 2019 Spring Semester and reported at a CLA CCE or DIVERSITY symposium, of the following semester.
+- Projects must be completed by the end of the 2020-2021 academic year and reported at a DIVERSITY symposium (CLA's Diversity Symposium is usually held every year in November).

 - Present a project plan that is detailed and organized.